tanya-kumari-7/GenAI/Machine Learning/Supervised Learning/Classification/Confusion metrics/ConfusionMetrics.md

 - **"False"** = You were **wrong**
 - **"Positive"** = You said **YES** (it's a thief, it's spam, it's a disease)
 - **"Negative"** = You said **NO** (not a thief, not spam, no disease)

+### First Letter (T or F):
+T = True

+This means the model correctly predicted the outcome.

+F = False

+This means the model incorrectly predicted the outcome.

+### Second Letter (P or N):
+P = Positive

+This refers to the model predicting a positive outcome (e.g., disease, fraud, spam, etc.).

+N = Negative

+This refers to the model predicting a negative outcome (e.g., no disease, no fraud, not spam, etc.).